Cifas Marker Removal Solicitor

 Asset conversion

-This type of marker can be filed on you if you sell goods that you do not own.
-An example of this is selling a car that is under a hire purchase agreement rather than being owned outright.
+This type of marker can be filed if you sell goods that you do not own.
+An example of this is selling a car that is under a hire purchase agreement, not owned outright.
 It can last for up to six years.

 -